denten-books/plain-text/main.md

 level).
 Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, the affordances of a given medium are determined by software.
-A printed page begins to differ from a screen only when the readers are able to effect something on the screen that they could not do on paper.
+A printed page begins to differ from a screen only when the readers are able to effect something on the screen that they could not on paper.
 To this end, Manovich encourages his readers to become active developers of software, rather than its passive consumers [@manovich_there_2011, 274].
 In that, Manovich reasserts the possibility of writing in the silicon age.
 Kittler (who passed in 2011) perhaps could object to that line of reasoning in maintaining that chip architecture (the last written work) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
 And no amount of learning to code can give an ordinary subject the resources required to write in silicon---a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
 In opening a successive nested series of black boxes, the post-silicon writer hits the impenetrable bedrock of chip architecture.
 In such conditions, is it even worthwhile to follow Manovich's call for new literacies?
 Is writing still possible?
 If "there is no software," then no. Else if everything is software, then one can answer to the affirmative.

 This ontological complication has its roots deep in Cartesian dualism.
-Where do do brains end and minds begin?
+The question of where do brains end and minds begin, remains unresolved in cognitive science, for example.
 Similarly, at some imperceptible point software disappears into hardware.
 But before we ourselves get lost in that liminal space between matter and idea, let us recover a measure of oddity found in the now ubiquitous operation of Turing machines.
 First, note that Turing's original formulation happens at the level of a thought experiment.
 (Turing does not begin to begin to build actual machines until his move to Princeton in 1936.)
 A universal Turing machine comes to life initially as an idea that can take on the structure of other ideas expressed symbolically.
-Second, note that though Turing describes his machine in the language of mathematics (where his most significant contribution lies, in giving it its perfect, perfect, and universal shape), his description also contains the bare minimum of a mechanical device.
+Second, note that though Turing describes his machine in the language of mathematics (where his most significant contribution lies, in giving it its perfect and universal shape), his description also contains the bare minimum of a mechanical device.
 No matter how symbolic a Turing machine aspires to be, no matter how ascendant to the realm of the ideal, it still needs a bare minimum of physical matter to